 And you can also use this data to compare models before purchasing.
-For example, a base 2012 Acura TL is expected to retain 54% of its value, a 2012 Hyundai Accent GLS sedan should retain 50% of its value, while a 2012 Dodge Charger SXT is expected to retain 44%.
+For example, last I checked a base 2015 Acura TL was expected to retain 54% of its value, a 2015 Hyundai Accent GLS sedan should retain 50% of its value, while a 2015 Dodge Charger SXT was expected to retain 44%.
 And since this is based on historical data, it tells you how these cars have depreciated in the past ... valuable information.

 Anyway, play around with this tool on vehicles you're interested in and see what you learn.
 Hope it's useful.